-- Student accommodation: Purpose Built accommodation blocks with other students, usually a private or twin room with ensuite, and shared kitchen and living space with up to 12 other students - available 7 days a week during term time
+- Student accommodation: Purpose built student accommodation blocks, usually a private or twin room with ensuite, and shared kitchen and living space with up to 12 other students - available 7 days a week during term time.

-- Bills aren’t always included in the monthly rental, be sure to ask.
+- Bills aren’t always included in the monthly rent, be sure to ask.

 - Hand over the deposit when you sign the lease or after – NEVER BEFORE!

-- Ensure you have a copy of the lease and receipt of deposit.
+- Ensure you have a copy of the lease and receipt of the deposit.

-- If it’s shared accommodation find out how many people and who you will be sharing with.
-This can prevent issues arising after you move in.
+- If it’s shared accommodation, find out how many people and who you will be sharing with.
+This can prevent issues from arising after you move in.

 Viewing Your Accommodation:

-You may be invited to a virtual viewing preliminarily this is ok but do not sign anything or hand over money until you have inspected the property in person
+You may be invited to a virtual viewing preliminarily.
+This is ok but wait to sign anything or hand over money until you have inspected the property in person.

-- Ideally a bank transfer is preferable, most reputable agencies / landlords will prefer this to cash
+- A bank transfer is preferable.
+Most reputable agencies/landlords will prefer this to cash.

 - If someone is insisting on cash - alarm bells.

-- Good Landlord Tenant Guide attached and can also be found on the rtb website under publications here.
+- The Good Landlord Tenant Guide can be found here.